World’s largest virtual agentic engineering & quality conference

 COPY . .

-CMD ["python", "script.py"]Note: Run Python automated tests via CI/CD across 3000+ real environments.
+CMD ["python", "script.py"]Note: Run Python automated tests via CI/CD across 3,000+ browser and OS combinations.
 Try TestMu AI Now!

 In DevOps, Python is used to automate operational tasks that would normally require manual checks.
 Python automation helps ensure these tasks run consistently, reduces human error, and allows you to focus on higher-level work.